Mike Gillislee Back To ‘100 Percent’ For Patriots After Hamstring Injury

 FOXBORO, Mass. — Mike Gillislee was a full participant at New England Patriots practice Tuesday for the first time in three weeks.

-After the session, the running back explained that he reaggravated a hamstring injury early in training camp, which caused him to be limited in several practices, skip the Patriots’ trip to West Virginia last week and sit out New England’s first two preseason games.
+After the session, the running back explained that he aggravated a hamstring injury early in training camp, causing him to be limited in several practices, skip the Patriots’ trip to West Virginia last week and sit out New England’s first two preseason games.

 “It’s something that just happened,” Gillislee said.
 “I tried to burst on one of those plays at the beginning of camp, and it just happened.
 I was able to get an MRI, and everything was good.
 So I’m back today, and I felt 100 percent.”